GenericMappingTools/gmt/doc/rst/source/gmtspatial.rst

     single letter Y (exact match) or ~ (approximate match).
 If the two matching segments differ in length by more than a factor of 2 then we consider the duplicate to be either a subset (-) or a superset (+).
+Finally, if two lines are the result of splitting a continuous line at the Dateline we report that as well (|).
     For polygons we also consider the fractional difference in areas; duplicates must differ by less than *amax* [0.01].
 By default, we compute the mean line separation.
 Use **-+C**\ *cmin* to instead compute the median line separation and therefore a robust